 - Provide a caring, positive, safe and stimulating environment that promotes the social, physical and moral development of the individual child. - Always act in the best interests of the child, taking their wishes and feelings into account. - Ensure that all staff and volunteers are recruited using robust 'Safer Recruitment' processes (See The Sacred Heart Language College's Safer Recruitment Policy). - Aim to identify concerns early and prevent concerns from escalating.
 This includes identifying emerging problems, liaising with the DSL, sharing information with other professionals to support early identification and assessment and, in some cases, providing the lead professional in undertaking an early help assessment.
-See Appendix 1 and Harrow's Early Support Offer. - Establish and maintain an environment where children feel respected, safe, and are encouraged to talk and be listened to when they have a worry or concern. - Require any member of staff who has a concern about a child's welfare to follow the referral process set out in this document. - Where there is a safeguarding concern, take the child's wishes and feelings into account at all stages of the process of intervention. - Ensure that children who have been abused or neglected will be supported in line with a child protection plan.
+See Appendix 1 and Harrow's Early Support Offer. - Establish and maintain an environment where children feel respected, safe, and are encouraged to talk and be listened to when they have a worry or concern. - All staff should be able to reassure victims that they are being taken seriously and that they will be supported and kept safe.
+A victim should never be given the impression that they are creating a problem by reporting any form of abuse and/or neglect.
+Nor should a victim ever be made to feel ashamed for making a report.

-- Work with parents/carers to build a supportive relationship and be clear about our Safeguarding and Child Protection Procedures and in particular, when we may need to refer concerns to other agencies. - Include opportunities across the curriculum, including PSHE and Computing for children to be taught about safeguarding and to develop the skills they need to recognise danger and know where to seek help. - Maintain an attitude of "it could happen here" where safeguarding is concerned.
+- All staff should be aware that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as harmful.
+For example, children may feel embarrassed, humiliated, or being threatened.
+This could be due to their vulnerability, disability and/or sexual orientation or language barriers.
+This should not prevent staff from having a professional curiosity and speaking to the DSL if they have concerns about a child.
+It is also important that staff determine how best to build trusted relationships with children and young people which facilitate communication. - Ensure that children who have been abused or neglected will be supported in line with a child protection plan. - Work with parents/carers to build a supportive relationship and be clear about our Safeguarding and Child Protection Procedures and in particular, when we may need to refer concerns to other agencies. - Include opportunities across the curriculum, including PSHE and Computing for children to be taught about safeguarding and to develop the skills they need to recognise danger and know where to seek help. - Maintain an attitude of "it could happen here" where safeguarding is concerned.